capital-american/Capital-American-Shaman/src/pages/blog/delta-9-thc.md

 ## What is Delta 9 THC?

-Tetrahydrocannabinol-THC is the psychoactive component of cannabis.
+Tetrahydrocannabinol-THC is the psychoactive component of cannabis plants.
 THC is a cannabinoid that connects with your body to control many physiological processes.
 THC binds to brain receptors and activates neurotransmitters that affect mood, cognition, learning, coordination, and time perception.
 According to research and anecdotal evidence, THC can be beneficial in treating various medical conditions.
 Moreover, many individuals find it great for recreational activities since it offers pleasure and calmness.

 ## How does THC Work?